Skip to content

 iterative_sigma_clipping(data, sigma=2, max_iters=3)

-Applies iterative sigma clipping to data to remove outliers based on specified sigma and iteration count.
+Apply iterative sigma clipping to data to remove outliers.

 Source code in ultralytics/utils/benchmarks.py